2025

 There were critical shortcomings in disseminating and understanding policy changes, specifically for Covid contact testing, leading to clinician confusion and policies not being consistently applied.

-Blackpool Teaching Hospitals plans to roll out a digital solution called ‘Alertive’ from Q4 2025/2026 to improve the dissemination of critical messages and ensure staff acknowledgment of policies, wit
+The Trust plans to roll out a digital solution called 'Alertive' from Q4 2025/2026 to send critical messages to staff with recorded acknowledgements, with future phases including policy document cascade beginning Q1 2026/2027.

 Brian Lloyd